change93/consul/website/source/api/acl/acl.html.md

 }
 ```

-## Login to Identity Provider
+## Login to Auth Method

-This endpoint was added in Consul 1.5.0 and is used to exchange Identity
+This endpoint was added in Consul 1.5.0 and is used to exchange an [auth
-Provider credentials for a newly-created Consul ACL token.
+method](/docs/acl/acl-auth-methods.html) bearer tokens for a newly-created
+Consul ACL token.

 | Method | Path                         | Produces                   |
 | ------ | ---------------------------- | -------------------------- |